andrea-dm/Coursera_Capstone/REPORT.md

 ## § Introduction/Business Problem

-Rome is a worldwide recognized cultural center.
-Thanks to its many beauties, many luxury restaurants are there located.
+Rome is a worldwide recognized cultural center, and many luxury restaurants are there located.
+An investor might then be interested in funding an already exiting restaurant, or he could even open one by his own.
+It is then important to know which is the optimal neighborhood in Rome where to find/open a luxury restaurant to invest in.

 The problem we are going to tackle is the following:

 > _where to open a new luxury restaurant in Rome?_